 There are usually about fifty pupils a year who pursue such a course in the Third Year, and they will study foundation topics devised by the department.
 After a general introduction to the ancient world, they will study ancient entertainment (looking at the Greek Olympics and in Rome chariot-racing and gladiatorial shows), and then Greek and Roman warfare (focusing on Sparta and the army in Roman Britain respectively).
-The last of these topics is studied in the form of an extended essay, which is supported by a trip to relevant ancient sites (such as Caerleon or, further afield, Hadrian's Wall).
-In the summer the final module of this course comprises the study of Athenian democracy.
+The final topic looks at Athenian democracy, the basis for our own system of government.